aarunku5/Image-or-Information-Vis-2023/README.md

 ### Stimuli Rating Scores

+* Image/info ratings for Experiments 1 and 2.

 ### Study Results

+* Recall_Scores.xlsx: Contains ratings for aesthetics, perceived ease of use, and sentiment in Experiment 2
+* Tables and graphs

 ### Recall Examples

-* Contains examples of how recall data is coded for stimuli (1 from each category is exemplified)
+* Examples of how recall data is coded for stimuli (1 from each category is exemplified)

 ### Demographics

-* Contains demographic data of participants from experiments 1 (prolific, 500 stimuli) and 2 (in-person, 100 stimuli)
+* Demographic data of participants from Experiments 1 (prolific, 500 stimuli) and 2 (in-person, 100 stimuli)